lanl-aea/waves/docs/tutorial_07_one_at_a_time.rst

 each.
 The nominal parameter set is constructed from the first sample of each parameter.
 This will result in three total
 simulations: one for the nominal parameter set and two using each off-nominal value.

+The idea behind one-at-a-time parameter sets is that, for each parameter set, only one value of one single parameter has changed compared to the nominal values.

 **********
 SConscript
 **********